COVID-19 SAFETY PROTOCOL

 Winter Market 2020-2021 Dates and Time:

-Since there are many unknowns with COVID-19, we foresee that at some point it may become unsafe to hold indoor markets and at that time would consider relying entirely on our online pre-order system.
+Since there are many unknowns with COVID-19, we foresee that at some point it may become unsafe to hold indoor markets and the weather prevent us from being outdoors; at that time we consider relying entirely on an online pre-order and pick-up system.

 The cost of the winter market to vendors is $385 for one tent/table for the full winter season of 11 markets.
 For an additional tent/table at the market, cost will be an additional $385.